Special offer

 What is technical accounting?

-Technical accounting is the performance of basic accounting practices under the supervision of a senior accountant.
-Technical accountants are often new to the profession and just beginning to hone their accounting skills.
+Technical accounting involves performing basic accounting practices under the supervision of a senior accountant.
+Technical accountants are often new to the profession and beginning to hone their accounting skills.
 Many technical accountants go on to hold senior accountant positions.
 Technical accountants work in a variety of work settings.

 Recent Hiring in the accounting industry articles